Two Sides of Practice: Effort and Recognition

 Silence and the Presence of Suffering

-A student describes finding unexpected silence during meditation despite recent suffering, and the teacher clarifies the difference between invoking stories of suffering and noticing contraction in present experience.
+A student describes finding unexpected silence during meditation, even while knowing that suffering has been present in recent days, and the teacher clarifies the distinction between invoking stories of suffering and looking for contraction in present experience.

 dialogue